compulim/experiment-accessibility-quirks/README.md

 ## `<ul>`/`<li>` vs. `role="list"`/`role="listitem"`

-While we can use `<ul>` with `list-style-type` to represents an accessible list but not visually a list, we need to be careful about its content.
+While we can use `<ul>` with `list-style-type: none;` to represents an accessible list but not visually a list, we need to be careful about its content.

 For the following HTML: